 Evidence as to document unmeaning in reference to existing facts.

 Evidence as to application of language which can apply to one only of several persons.

-application of language to one of two sets of facts, to neither of which the whole correctly applies.
+Evidence as to application of language to one of two sets of facts, to neither of which the whole correctly applies.